The ultimate countries

 Classic Mode

-The pure geography quiz experience.
-Take your time to identify each country on the map with no time pressure.
-Perfect for learning and casual play.
-Your time is tracked so you can challenge your personal best.
+No timerThe pure geography quiz experience.
+Take your time to find each country on the map with zero pressure.
+Your time is tracked so you can chase a personal best.

 Speed Challenge

-Race against the clock!
-Choose 5, 10, or 15 minutes and see how many countries you can identify before time runs out.
-This mode tests both your knowledge and quick thinking - perfect for experienced geography enthusiasts.
+5 · 10 · 15 minRace against the clock.
+Pick 5, 10 or 15 minutes and see how many countries you can name before time runs out — a real test of knowledge and quick thinking.

 Learning Mode

-Designed for education.
-After each answer, learn interesting facts about the country - capitals, populations, languages, and more.
-Great for students, teachers, and anyone who wants to deepen their world knowledge.
+With factsBuilt for education.
+After each answer you learn facts about the country — capitals, population, languages and more.
+Perfect for students and teachers.

 Regional Focus

-Master one continent at a time.
-Focus on Europe, Asia, Africa, North America, South America, or Oceania.
-This targeted approach helps you build expertise region by region before tackling the whole world.
+By continentMaster one continent at a time — Europe, Asia, Africa, the Americas or Oceania.
+Build expertise region by region before taking on the whole world.

-Countries by Continent
+Countries by continent

 Africa54 countries